-output_level: file attribute.
+- level: field attribute.
+Integer from 0 to 10 defining the output priority of a field.
+See output_level attribute definition - operation: field attribute.
+String defining the type of temporal operation to perform on a variable.
+Possible choices are "ave(X)" for temporal mean, "inst(X)" for instantaneous, "t_min(X)" for temporal min and "t_max(X)" for temporal max. - output_freq: file attribute.
+Integer defining the operation frequency in seconds.
+For example 86400 for daily mean. - output_level: file attribute.
 Integer from 0 to 10 defining the output priority of variables in a file: all variables listed in the file with a level smaller or equal to output_level will be output.
-Other variables won to be output even if they are listed in the file.

-positive: axis attribute (always .FALSE.).
+Other variables won't be output even if they are listed in the file. - positive: axis attribute (always .FALSE.).
 Logical defining the vertical axis convention used in NEMO (positive downward).
-Define the attribute positive of the variable in the netcdf output file.

-prec: field attribute.
+Define the attribute positive of the variable in the netcdf output file. - prec: field attribute.
 Integer defining the output precision.
-Not implemented, we always output real4 arrays.

-name: field or file attribute.
+Not implemented, we always output real4 arrays. - name: field or file attribute.
 String defining the name of a variable or a file.
 If the name of a file is undefined, its id is used as a name.
 2 files must have different names.
 Files with specific ids will have their name automatically defined (see part 1.4).
-Note that is name will be automatically completed by the cpu number (if needed) and ".nc"

-name_suffix: file attribute.
+Note that is name will be automatically completed by the cpu number (if needed) and ".nc" - name_suffix: file attribute.
 String defining a suffix to be inserted after the name and before the cpu number and the ".nc" termination.
-Files with specific ids have an automatic definition of their suffix (see part 1.4).

-ni: zoom attribute.
+Files with specific ids have an automatic definition of their suffix (see part 1.4). - ni: zoom attribute.
 Integer defining the zoom extent along x direction.
-Automatically defined for equatorial sections (see part 1.4).

-nj: zoom attribute.
-Integer defining the zoom extent along x direction.

-ref: field attribute.
-String referring to the id of the field we want to add in a file.

-size: axis attribute. use unknown...

-unit: field attribute.
-String defining the unit of a variable and the associated attribute in the netcdf output file.

-zoom_ref: field attribute.
-String defining the subdomain of data on which the file should be written (to output data only in a limited area).
+Automatically defined for equatorial sections (see part 1.4). - nj: zoom attribute.
+Integer defining the zoom extent along x direction. - ref: field attribute.
+String referring to the id of the field we want to add in a file. - size: axis attribute. use unknown... - unit: field attribute.
+String defining the unit of a variable and the associated attribute in the netcdf output file. - zoom_ref: field attribute.
+String defining the subdomain of data on which the file should be written (to ouput data only in a limited area).
 It refers to the id of a zoom defined in the zoom tag.